ajwills72/critical-thinking/docs/data-games.md

 Gather the groups together.
 Ask students whether any one number on a single fair dice is more likely than any other (it isn't).
 Show them a likely tally chart for a single dice on this basis.
-Ask them to compare this with the tally chart for their horse race scores.
+Ask them to compare this with the tally chart for their race scores.
 How are they different?
 Why are they different?
 (They're different because there's only one way to get 24 or 4, but a lot of different ways to get middling sums).
 Make the point that when any number is the sum (or